couchbase/kv_engine/auditd/README.md

 and path to a file that defines the event descriptions for that module.

+The `modules` attribute is an array of objects where each object defines a single object module.
+The module is identified by it's name as the attribute and the value is an object with the following
+attributes:

+* `startid` - startid specifies the first identifier used by the module.
+The module may only define audit events within the range of the `[ startid, startid+4096 >`

+* `file` - The file (relative to the source root) containing the modules various audit event descriptors

+* `header` - An optional attribute, and if present it names a file relative to the "object root" which will be generated containing `#define` of all of the audit descriptor identifiers

+* `enterprise` - An optional boolean attribute.
+If set to true the module is only included when building the enterprise edition.

 In the example below, a single module is defined (auditd).
-It creates audit events from 0x1000 and the events definitions for this module are found in "memcached/auditd/etc/auditd_descriptor.json".
+It creates audit events from 0x1000 and the events definitions for this module are found in `kv_engine/auditd/etc/auditd_descriptor.json`.
-Each module can specify a maximum of 4095 events (i.e. for the auditd module this is from 0x1000 to 0x1FFF).
-It also sets the enterprise flag to true, which means that it is ignored when building community edition.

     {
        "modules" : [
          {
            "auditd" : {
              "startid" : 4096,
-                                 "file" : "memcached/auditd/etc/auditd_descriptor.json",
+             "file": "kv_engine/auditd/etc/auditd_descriptor.json",
+             "header": "kv_engine/auditd/auditd_audit_events.h"
              "enterprise" : true
            }
          }
        ]
     }

 ## The Per Module Events Descriptor File